Deadly-Smile/Get-Help/README.md

 ## importent facts
 - validator error does not sends responce in api // at least I can't figure out yet
 - to solve this problem I create a custom request class named *SignUpRequest*
+- To automate query, tagging system is the best way to go.

 ## Introducing roles & permission:
 ### Additional changes